 Mechelen received another boost after Charles the Bold died, and his English widow Margaret of York moved into a palace in Mechelen.
 She had no children, but raised several step-grandchildren here, including the boy who became Philip the Fair and the girl who grew to become Margaret of Austria.

 After Margaret became regent of the Low Countries, she moved the court from Brussels to Mechelen, and built herself a palace across the road from the building where she had spent her childhood.
 The move turned this modest city into the capital of the Low Countries and a centre of northern Renaissance culture.

-Margaret of York’s former palace is now a law court. © City of Mechelen
+Margaret of Austria’s former palace is now a law court. © City of Mechelen

 I set off to see what had survived from Mechelen’s finest years.
-Some local school students were waiting at a bus stop on the little square outside Margaret of York’s former palace (now the city theatre).
+Some local school students were waiting at a bus stop on the little square outside Margaret of York’s former palace (now the city theatre, opposite the palace of Margaret of Austria).
 It was difficult to believe this neighbourhood was once teeming with European nobles, artists and lawyers.
-I took a look inside the renaissance courtyard on the opposite side of the street where Margaret’s guests would have arrived, among them Albrecht Dürer, Erasmus and Bernard van Orley.
-The palace is now a law court.
+I took a look inside the renaissance courtyard on the opposite side of the street where Margaret of Austria’s guests would have arrived, among them Albrecht Dürer, Erasmus and Bernard van Orley.
+Her palace is now a law court.
 The only people allowed inside are lawyers and defendants.